-Art MoB Studios & Marketplace, 124 4th Avenue East, Downtown Hendersonville just of of Main Street, Hendersonville.
+Art MoB Studios & Marketplace, 124 4th Avenue East, Downtown Hendersonville just off of Main Street, Hendersonville.
 Ongoing - Art MoB now represents over 90 local artists and has been proudly open for three years, and counting.
 Art MoB also features 5,000 square feet of space including fours studios with wonderful resident artists.
-These artists can be found fast at work in their studios most days us... see our work, meet our artists, and take classes with us.
+These artists can be found fast at work in their studios most days of the week.
+We invite you to come and join us... see our work, meet our artists, and take classes with us.
 Hours: Mon.-Sat., 10am-5pm & Sun., 1-4:30pm.
-Contact: 828/693-4545 or at (www.artmobstudios.com)
+Contact: 828/693-4545 or at (www.artmobstudios.com).